alonso-herreros/uni-tapp-lab_email/Lab log.md

 Este es un email de ejemplo usando codificaci=F3n quoted-printable
 ```

-Even in `mutt`, all special characters were visible.
+Even in `mutt`, all special characters were correctly printed.

 If we wanted to send a line over 76 characters long, we would have had to split
 it in multiple lines, with a `=` character at the end of each line (character